 Hennepin operates a Level I Trauma Center widely recognized for outstanding neurosurgical care.
 PGY-2 residents handle all Emergency Department and hospital consults and diagnose and treat neurosurgical emergencies from across the Twin Cities and the state.
 As patients with significant neurosurgical injuries are often also critically ill or injured, both critical care and neuroimaging interpretation skills can be expected to grow tremendously during this rotation.

 Residents have the unique opportunity to explore an EM subspecialty that may be of interest in their PGY-2 year.
-All of Hennepin’s fellowship programs (Undersea and Hyperbaric Medicine (HBO), Emergency Medical Services (EMS), Toxicology, Ultrasound, Global Health, Critical Care, Simulation/Education, and Research) offer two-week selective experiences.
-We also have a two week administrative selective.
+All of Hennepin’s fellowship programs (Undersea and Hyperbaric Medicine (HBO), Emergency Medical Services (EMS), Toxicology, Ultrasound, Global Health, Critical Care, Simulation/Education, Research, and Social Emergency Medicine) offer two-week selective experiences.
+We also have a two-week administrative selective.

 General and Trauma Surgery